 Gift-In-Kind Receipting (Food)

-We are happy to provide letterhead indicating the products donated as back-up, however, cannot attach a dollar value.
+We are happy to provide an acknowledgment indicating the receipt of the donated products.

 Marketable Securities Donations